johnkinuthiaa/Zero-to-hero/Javascript/readme.md

 ## code editor requirements(for vsCode)
 To write javascript,you need some extensions to make your formating and debugging easier.
 Please  go to extensions tab and install the following:
-* pretier -code formatter
+* pretier -code formatter.
-* Eslint -intergrating javascript into vsCode
+* Eslint -intergrating javascript into vsCode.
-* Console ninja for error detection
+* Console ninja for error detection.
-* JavaScript debugger(nightly)
+* JavaScript debugger(nightly).

+## next steps
+Congratulations!! you have just taken your first step to being a javascript prodigy.
+After installation, please navigate to lesson 1 to start learning your learning...see you there!